statmike/Resampling-Methods-in-SAS-Viya/readme.md

     B=integer
       required
       Specifies the desired number of bootstrap resamples.
 Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
-      The number of double-bootstrap resamples per bootstrap resample will be the same as the number of bootstap resamples.
-For example: if B=100 and _nthreads_=32 then the actual number of bootstrap resamples will be 4*32=128 (4 per _threadid_) and the number of double-bootstrap resamples will then be 128*128=16384.
       If you run resample.bootstrap first then make sure you used the same value of B.
           If you don't run resample.bootstrap first then resample.doubleBootstrap will do it correctly.
+    D=integer
+      required
+      Specifies the desired number of double-bootstrap resamples from each bootstrap resample.
+    Note: The number of double-bootstrap resamples is atleast B*D.  For Example: B=1000 and D=1000 yields at least B*D=1000000
 ```
 ---
 ## Contribute